 The dingy, one-room apartment had grown dark over the past few hours of intense work.
-A beam of the evening sun, having invaded through a gap in the curtains, travelled across the room and illuminated a cheap imitation of Van Gogh’s “The Potato Eaters” on the opposite wall.
+A beam of the evening sun, having invaded through a gap in the curtains, traveled across the room and illuminated a cheap imitation of Van Gogh’s “The Potato Eaters” on the opposite wall.
 Matt took a long look at it, like countless times before, trying to understand what made it magical.
-Whatever it was, it was lacking in his nameless creation.
+Whatever it was, it was lacking in his own nameless creation.
 He still had ways to go.

 He needed a job very badly.
 At least he kept telling himself so.
 He had all the qualifications required for a decent living; an engineering degree from a prestigious college, loads of academic awards in his name, et al… but he got deviated.
-Salary was no good to him now.
-Every working/idle minute, he would feel the burning desire to sit down with a brush and colours and paint his heart out for hours and days, till he felt like throwing up at the sight of a canvas.
+A salary was no good to him now.
+Every working/idle minute he would feel the burning desire to sit down with a brush and colors and paint his heart out for hours and days, till he felt like throwing up at the sight of a canvas.
 It was only then that he felt the full blow of his growing poverty.
 However, a bath would wash all that away, along with the paint, and he’d be filled with the same burning desire, only to relive the cycle again and again.

 Matt Woodifield felt himself drifting off and sinking into a dream.
 He was in the middle of a forest under a clear, starry night.
-The scene that confronted him resembled the one he had just painted, but with colours… the likes of which he had never seen before.
-Colours of all shades dripping from every branch, oozing from every leaf, onto the umbrella of the lone man.
+The scene that confronted him resembled the one he had just painted, but with colors… the likes of which he had never seen before.
+Colors of all shades dripping from every branch, oozing from every leaf, onto the umbrella of the lone man.
 The same tall, red-haired man, whom he had created and breathed life into.
 Who was he?
 He felt a strong desire to call out and ask, but unkown forces of the dreamworld held him back.

 Matt Woodifield, a painter, woke up and set to work on a blank canvas.
 He repainted his creation, this time, with colours, and named it ‘Resilience’.
 In the middle, there stood his mentor.